near-ndc/gov/framework-v1/personhood-voting.md

 - Low cost.

 Throughout our analysis, we decided to use a FaceTech system.
 Other solutions either don't provide sufficient uniqueness guarantees (community networks, you can setup many accounts with KYC providers), require additional data collection requirements on our side (KYC providers) or are not sufficiently decentralized or battle tested.
-The final [decision](https://docs.google.com/document/d/1ccPlRPvQCRsJTnoeaGYHrNYb27mjWK7aaUC4Aiw8f2U/edit?usp=sharing_eip_m&ts=63e6e810) has been drafted between GoodDollar and Verisoul.
-For the PoC we selected GoodDollar.
+For the Proof of Concept a [decision](https://docs.google.com/document/d/1ccPlRPvQCRsJTnoeaGYHrNYb27mjWK7aaUC4Aiw8f2U/edit?usp=sharing_eip_m&ts=63e6e810) has been drafted between GoodDollar and Verisoul and GoodDollar was selected.
 NOTE: There is no NEAR native FaceTech provider (meaning that the provider issues a certificate directly on NEAR).
 Below we discuss an Oracle system responsible for issuing such a certificate in a form of SBT.

-#### v1 NDC Personhood Criteria
+After PoC, in order to streamline the onboarding process, we followed the community recommendation and migrated to Fractal.
+Both Fractal and GoodDollar are using the same technology provider for Face Scan.

-- Account owner has been verified as unique, compared against all other verified users, using GoodDollar.
+### NDC Personhood Criteria

-- Account has staked 1 NEAR in the voting contract.
+- Account owner has been verified as unique, compared against all other verified users, using Fractal Face Scan.

 ### NEAR affiliation measures